 Partnership with Indigenous Roots Expands Foundation’s Artist Fellowships Program

-The McKnight Foundation and the Indigenous Roots Cultural Arts Center of St. Paul will begin taking submissions in October for the three new $25,000 Fellowships for Culture Bearers as part of the McKnight Artist Fellowships program.
+The McKnight Foundation and the Indigenous Roots Cultural Arts Center of St. Paul will begin taking submissions for the three new $25,000 Fellowships for Culture Bearers as part of the McKnight Artist Fellowships program.

 These annual fellowships are part of McKnight’s third-quarter 2021 grantmaking, in which the board awarded 131 grants totaling $24.1 million.
 Of that sum, $6.3 million went to support grantees in the Arts & Culture program, such as Indigenous Roots, with a focus on catalyzing the creativity, power, and leadership of artists and culture bearers.
 The full list of approved grants is available in our የውሂብ ጎታዎችን ይሰጣል.